ReserVec: Deployment

 There was some further development and planning, but in 1959 TCA placed a $2 million ($12 million in year-2000 dollars) contract for a deployment system consisting of 350 transactors and all the communications equipment to support them in the field.
 Ferranti also won the contract for the computer system, although IBM had also been considered.
-The new machine was based on a 25-bit word, using one bit for parity checking and 24 bits for data, and was equipped with 4,096 words of core memory, later expanded to 8,192 words.
+The new machine was based on a 25-bit word, using one bit for parity checking and 24 bits for data, and was equipped with 4,096 words of core memory (12 kB in modern terms), later expanded to 8,192 words.
 Storage consisted of five magnetic drums (one was a spare) with 32,768 25-bit words each, and six tape units.
 Simple load balancing software routed requests across two CPUs, known as Castor and Pollux, the computer as a whole thus becoming Gemini.
 An internal TCA contest in late 1960 to name the system as a whole resulted in ReserVec for Reservations Electronically Controlled.

 Installation of the transactors started in April 1961, followed by the computer in the Toronto booking office in August.
 The system was brought up for testing on October 18, 1961, connecting additional ticketing offices as the transactors were installed over the next year.
 By August 1962 the system was complete, and the switch-over from the manual systems to ReserVec was completed on January 24, 1963.
 Use of ReserVec reduced the head count at the booking office from 230 to 90, and allowed for the sale of thousands of telephone lines formerly needed to reach the human operators.
 Total turnaround from request to response could be as short as a second, although under load it might drop to two seconds at the worst.
 The system as a whole could process 10 transactions per second.

 It is interesting to compare the system with SABRE, being deployed at about the same time by American Airlines.
 SABRE was first started as an experimental effort in 1953, and a formal development contract signed in 1957.
 The system was first turned on in 1960, and took over booking functions in December 1964.
 So while the two projects started at the same time, ReserVec was completed almost two years earlier.
 While the ReserVec cost $4 million, SABRE was ten times that.
 Equally interesting is that while the SABRE CPU was about ten times faster, ReserVec handled 80-100,000 transactions a day with a maximum two second delay, while SABRE handled only 26,000 with delays of up to three seconds.

 Unlike SABRE, however, ReserVec did not store passenger information, which had to be processed manually.
 In order to address this need, TCA added a second system known as Pioneer, which could link ReserVec's three letter passenger codes with the full passenger records held on a Burroughs D-82 computer (originally designed for US military use).
 Pioneers were installed only in the Toronto and Montreal offices, smaller offices continued using paper records for user info.